SummittDweller/wieting-rpi-auto-start/README.md

 - Now making a backup of the 16 GB micro SD card using the same process as before: `sudo dd if=/dev/disk4 of=/Users/mark/kiosk-wieting-pre-show.dmg`

 - Renaming this repository and document from `wieting-rpi-auto-start` to `kiosk-wieting-pre-show`.

+### 20-Jan-2022

+- There's a new `dyanmic-timing` branch of the [Wieting website code](https://github.com/SummittDweller/wieting-one-click-cms) dedicated to implementing variable timing of clips played at https://Wieting.TamaToledo.com/pre-show.

+- In addition to adding `dynamic-timing` I'd also like to investigate rotating the video output 90-degrees.
+See the last half of [Rotating the screen for the Raspberry Pi 4](https://pimylifeup.com/raspberry-pi-rotate-screen/) for a possible solution.